WorldBank-Transport/DRIVER-Android/README.md

 This will enable users to sign in with their Google account using OpenID, instead of requiring them to have a username and password set up.

 > **Note** The Android app requires users to have at least Analyst permissions within DRIVER to use, but users created by SSO default to Public permissions.
-Users created this way will need to have their account permissions upgraded by a administrator user to be able to use the app.
+Users created this way will need to have their account permissions upgraded by an Administrator user to be able to use the app.

 - Create Android OAuth credentials in the [Google APIs Developer Console](https://console.developers.google.com/)
-- For OAuth to work your environment must already be configured with OAuth credentials for front-end us - it may be appropriate to configure these under the same account.
+  - For OAuth to work your environment must already be configured with OAuth credentials for front-end use - it may be appropriate to configure these under the same account.
 - Download the credentials JSON file
 - Copy the credentials JSON file to the DRIVER-Android `app/` directory.